atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/104981673/199954801-67014963-aeb0-49a1-8339-621a1346959b.png)

-It is known that the number of users who enter their sleep data is only 24 people out of 33 participants.
-The graph shows that they do not do it every day, but most often between Tuesdays and Thursdays.
+The graph shows the same trend from `daily_activity` dataset, that users did not input their sleeping data every day but most often between Tuesdays and Thursdays.

 #### Grouping users into activity intensity categories
+The `daily_activity` dataset reveals that there are four types of activity: sedentary, lightly active, fairly active, and very active.
+Now, Belabeat users will be grouped into those four types.
 ```{r}
 user_intensities <- daily_activity_sleep %>%
   group_by(id) %>%